cdl-geneseo/geneseo-dictionary/I/Insta.md

 # Insta

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Insta

 Created by  Unknown User (ajs58) on Apr 15, 2019

 Noun.
 Slang/abbreviation for the social media website Instagram.
 Can refer to the app/website itself or someone's personal account.&quot;Do me a favor and go like the new picture I posted on my Insta.&quot;96% of the Geneseo students surveyed said they knew the word.
 While 0% of those surveyed believed the word to be of local origin, it appears the word still has significant relevance in a college setting.(Shutes, G-M, 2019)